fabgarsan/the_eye/README.md

 organization does not want to warn anybody.

 On the other hand, it is important to let the developers know that something happens if The Eye gets any trouble with the request.
-Hence, when an issue with the responses is found, the errors will be sent to the admins to take care of them.
+Hence, when an issue with the responses is found, the errors will be sent by email to the admins to take care of them.

 ***